cedadev/ipcc_ddc_site/ddc/ddc_faq.md

  <p><b>A.</b> For the 5th IPCC Assessment Report the DDC is providing data at
 a range of frequencies from their <a href="/sim/gcm_monthly/">climate model output pages.</a>
 For earlier assessment reports, only monthly data was retained.
- Some daily data used in the 4th Assessment Report is available from <a href="http://www-pcmdi.llnl.gov/ipcc/about_ipcc.php">PCMDI</a>.
  </p>

  <p style="font-size:-1;font-style:Geneva"><b>Q. Where can I find data on mean sea-level rise?</b></p>